 In accordance with 24 C.F.R. § 55.20, PRDOH has completed an eight (8) step analysis of the long- and short-term impacts associated with the continued occupancy of the floodplain and considered whether there were any practicable alternatives to providing CDBG-DR assistance in the floodplain.
 As the R3 Program project activities are not considered "critical actions", all actions for the program will be allowable within a 500-year floodplain.
-The alternative award paths chosen was were to grant provide assistance to the homeowner to a repair award if the property qualified for minor rehabilitation. is needed and to relocate.
-Hf substantial improvement was required, the applicant would be offered the option of either a relocation award or remain no new construction allowed in the floodplain with the option of elevated reconstruction, if deemed feasible.
+The award paths chosen were to grant a repair award if the property qualified for minor rehabilitation.
+If substantial improvement was required, the applicant would be offered the option of either a relocation award or remain in the floodplain with the option of elevated reconstruction, if deemed feasible.
 Non-substantial damage is defined as damage valued at less than \$60,000 or 50% of the current market value of the structure, whichever is lower.